Cerebellum-Network/docs.cere.network/ddc/protocols/smart-contract-api.md

 )
 ```

-The due costs of a bucket was settled from the bucket payer to the cluster.
+The due costs of a Bucket was settled from the Bucket payer to the Cluster.

 ### ClusterCreated